Intelligent-Net/rep_search_in_RL/README.md

-# Representation and serach in Reinforce Learning
+# Representation and Search in Reinforce Learning